daolanfler/blog/README.md

 A Vite + Vue3 + SSG blog

 Credit to [antfu.me](https://github.com/antfu/antfu.me).
-Thanks for his work to make building a blog so much easier!
+Thanks for his work which makes building a blog so much easier!